Post No.: 0250

 It probably doesn’t get any more complex than life interacting with other life.
 But for this complexity, finding firm conclusions in the social sciences is not as easy as in the natural sciences – one electron is the same as another electron, whilst one human (a collection of electrons and other stuff in a particular, yet dynamic, arrangement) can be vastly different to another human, thus making data comparisons between subjects and extrapolated conclusions to a wider population relatively difficult and uncertain.
 Electrons don’t have good and bad days either – you can replicate studies with them and they’ll do exactly the same things as before.
 Predicting and calculating the interplay of pressure and temperature gradients is relatively easier than predicting and calculating the interplay of billions of humans whom individually may or may not do something they did just yesterday.
 Humans do operate according to the laws of physics too, but each human is a complex and potentially chaotic system in and of him/herself, hence the social sciences are about trying to predict a complex and chaotic system of complex and chaotic systems, which makes predictions in these fields far more messy and less reliable than in the natural sciences.
 Unpredictability is not the same thing as randomness though.

 It must be importantly noted though that there are huge areas of debate and disagreement in the natural sciences too, and generally accepted conclusions in the natural sciences sometimes update too.
 Newton’s law of universal gravitation mentioned earlier, for instance, is only accurate for objects where the gravitational force is not too strong (so not too close to massive objects like black holes) and we don’t know with good certainty whether it’s accurate when the gravitational force is extremely weak (such as extremely far away interactions or interactions at the microscopic level).
 It’s only useful for objects that aren’t travelling too close to the speed of light too.
 It’s thus in fact hardly a ‘universal’ law then!
-And it demonstrates how new laws or theories can supersede old ones even in the field of physics – in this case by the general theory of relativity.
-Yet even general relativity fails or becomes meaningless at the quantum level!
+And it demonstrates how new laws or theories can supersede old ones even in the field of physics – in this case by the general theory of relativity, which states that gravity isn’t even technically a force.
+Yet even general relativity fails or becomes nonsensical at the quantum level!
 So even in the natural sciences, conclusions can have exceptions, we hardly know everything yet, and laws and theories can get superseded or refined as we learn more.

 Now all this doesn’t mean that the entire endeavour of science is random or pointless – we just need to continue exploring and learning more because we get closer and closer to the truth the more we do.
 From relatively simple rules or mechanisms, incredibly complex outcomes can arise, and these relatively simple rules or mechanisms can be counter-intuitively difficult to reverse engineer.